If you owe a bank, credit union, or store for money that was sent to you by scammers go here:

 Never, ever allow strangers to wire funds into any of your accounts.

 Sending money out of country by Western Union or MoneyGram:

 When you send money by Western Union or MoneyGram, the money is gone the moment it is picked up and there is no money trail.

-Nigerian and Eastern European fraud gangs know that they are untraceable once they pick up the money, which is why they want their victims to use these money wiring services.
+Fraud gangs members know that they are untraceable once they pick up the money, which is why they want their victims to use these money wiring services.